hubertkolcz/NoiseVsRandomness/presentations/SPEECH_SCENARIO_19SLIDES_FINAL.md

 **[Opening - establish credibility]**

 > "Good morning.
 I'm Hubert Kołcz from Warsaw University of Technology.
-Today I'll present our work on quantum random number generator security analysis through machine learning—specifically, how statistical fingerprinting can distinguish RNG noise profiles, validated on 30 synthetic devices."
+Today I'll present our work on quantum random number generator security analysis through machine learning—specifically, how statistical fingerprinting can distinguish RNG noise profiles.
+We validated our methods on 30 synthetic devices with proper statistical power, replicating results from an initial 3-device study using real quantum simulators."

 **[Hook - immediate value]**

 > "Quantum Random Number Generators are the foundation of QKD security—they select measurement bases for CHSH protocols.
-We tested whether ML can detect statistical patterns in RNG output, and validated our findings with proper statistical power: N=30 devices, achieving 59% classification accuracy with p<10⁻⁹."
+We tested whether ML can detect statistical patterns in RNG output.
+Our N=3 real simulator study achieved 58.67% accuracy, and we validated this with proper statistical power using N=30 synthetic devices, achieving 59% classification accuracy with p<10⁻⁹.
+Real quantum hardware validation is the critical next step."

 **[What you'll learn]**

-> "You'll see validated results from three independent ML methods, correlation analysis with r=0.865, and a qGAN tournament framework that achieves 20× distinguishability between device classes.
-But also—critically—what remains unvalidated: the gap between detecting patterns and exploiting them for QKD attacks."
+> "You'll see results from three independent ML methods, with our N=30 synthetic validation establishing multi-method consistency: correlation analysis with r=0.865 between KL divergence and NN accuracy, and 20× distinguishability between device classes.
+But also—critically—what remains unvalidated: real quantum hardware performance, and the gap between detecting patterns and exploiting them for QKD attacks."

 ---